-So you’ve arrived to a polluted city, be it in Beijing or Bangalore, Delhi or Shanghai.
-Here’s how you can protect yourself from air pollution:
+So you’ve arrived to a polluted city–Beijing or Bangalore, Delhi or Shanghai.
+What can you do to keep air pollution from trimming years off your life?

 When I moved to China in 2007, I wasn’t a dummy.
 I was a college grad, and I knew about air pollution.
 But I knew almost nothing about protecting myself from air pollution.